snakesch/SDrecall/doc/customRun.md

 | gene_3 |
 | ... |

-The following files are written to the path of INPUT:
-* `*.homo.expanded.bed`: expanded two-way map of trimmed BED file
-* `*.homo.expanded.geneanno.bed`: two-way map with annotations
-* `*.homo.expanded.geneanno.region.bed`: two-way map of regions intersecting the provided LIST The following files are written to OUTPATH:
+The following files are written to `OUTPATH/homologous_regions`:
-* `all_homo_regions.bed`: BED containing the coordinates of all genes of interest (equivalent to the annotated BED output if no list is given)
+* `all_homo_regions.bed`: BED containing the coordinates of all genes of interest
 * `<region>_related_homo_region.bed`: extracted BED with only <region> data

+The following files are written to `OUTPATH/principal_components`:
+* <region>.bed: start and end coordinates of <region>

 Format: